reonaledo/cad-rads-extraction/README.md

-The manuscript has been submitted to Radiology
+The manuscript has been submitted to Radiology.

 File structure will be reorganized for better accessibility soon